The Vagus Nerve and Sleep Quality: Your Path to Deeper Rest

 Sleep isn't just about shutting off your brain.
 It requires a precise shift from sympathetic activation to parasympathetic dominance — a transition orchestrated by the vagus nerve.
 When vagal tone is low, this shift is sluggish, leading to difficulty falling asleep, frequent waking, and poor sleep quality.

-Research consistently shows that higher nighttime HRV (a marker of vagal tone) correlates with more time in deep slow-wave sleep and REM sleep — the stages where physical repair and memory consolidation occur.
+Research consistently shows that higher nighttime HRV correlates with more time in deep slow-wave sleep and REM sleep — the stages where physical repair and memory consolidation occur.
+Sleep doctors increasingly look at overnight HRV as a complementary marker to traditional sleep architecture, and the patterns are striking: people with high vagal tone sleep less but feel more rested than people with low vagal tone who spend more total hours in bed.

 The Vagus Nerve's Role in Sleep Architecture